| ASSYRIA AND BABYLONIA--THE GREAT

 Tiglath Pileser, they were defeated and forced to return to their

+own country.
 Five hundred years later they tried again.
 An adventurous general

 by the name of Bulu made himself master of the Assyrian throne.
 He